-- What I want the group to experience: Confidence that we can disciple others, and excitement to start the process.
+- EXPERIENCE: Confidence that we can disciple others and excitement to begin.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 In a relay race, runners carry a baton as fast as they can to the next runner and hand off the baton.
 The second runner then carries the baton to the next runner and on and on until the final runner crosses the finish line with the baton.

 Spiritually, we are runners in the race of life passing on spiritual truth from one person to the next, all the way from Jesus, on into the future.
 What is some spiritual truth that has been passed on to you?

 Leader, for some people this will be hard to answer.
 You may need to prompt them by reminding them of some things they have learned in your previous small groups or from their church experience.
 What we want them to hear from this question is that they DO already have something to “pass on” to someone else.

 *1. Right before Jesus left, he gave us the instructions found in Matthew 28:18-20.
 He tells us to make “disciples.”
 What would you say the difference is between a Christian and a disciple?

 This is a bit of a trick question.
 There really should be no difference between the two.
 All Christians are called to be disciples.
 Jesus never distinguishes between a group of “followers” who just show up and attend a service, and a group of “doers” who teach people about Jesus and really live for God.
 Check out gotquestions.org/Christian-disciple.html for an article about this that may help you in this discussion.

 *2. Below are five points that describe what a disciple is and what one does.
 Each point comes from a verse below.
 Read through the verses below and decide which of these statements goes with that verse.
 A Disciple…